Please click the following link, 2019-2020 DTTG FOA, to download the PDF.

 In this role for the ATF Program, he assists research investigators in the review of their grants prior to submission to the NIH to provide constructive feedback from our many expert reviewers to increase their probability of extramural funding.
 Hence, the ATF Program functions very much like a “study section”.
 He is also in charge of coordinating the GWWs, which assist research investigators in improving their knowledge and skills in the preparation of grants to make them more competitive for extramural grant funding.
 He is currently investigating the molecular mechanisms that lead to mitochondrial dysfunction and oxidative stress in cell culture, tissue and animal models of Parkinson’s disease.
 Dr. Dagda has authored multiple research manuscripts and review articles in the areas of toxicology, toxinology, mitochondrial function, and neurobiology.
 At the University of Nevada Medical School (UNSOM), he is committed to the training and education of undergraduate, graduate students and postdocs in his lab.
 His main research goals are to elucidate the prosurvival signaling pathways that regulate mitochondrial function, transport and turn-over in neurons and how aging and neurodegenerative diseases negatively impact these processes.
 The end goal is to develop novel small molecular drugs that can reverse neurodegeneration and elevate mitochondrial function in age-related neurodegenerative diseases.

-Curtis Noonan, MA, PhD, is the Director of the MW CTR-IN Pilot Projects Program (CP3) Core.
+Curtis Noonan, PhD, MA is the Director of the Clinical Pilot Projects Program (CP3) Core.
 He has served in this role for the past five years and will continue to serve in this role for the next grant cycle.
-The Pilot Projects Program has successfully administered the single institution, single investigator and the multi-site pilot grants since the inception of the MW CTR-IN Program.
+The CP3 Core has successfully administered the single institution, single investigator and the multi-site pilot grants since the inception of the Mountain West CTR-IN Program.

 Dr. Noonan received his MA degree in International Health and Development from George Washington University and his PhD in Environmental Health, Epidemiology from Colorado State University.
 He is currently a Professor of Epidemiology in the College of Health Professions and Biomedical Sciences at the University of Montana.
 He has led NIH funded multi-site randomized trials focused on improving health outcomes and reducing exposures among vulnerable populations exposed to elevated levels of particulate matter from burning of biomass fuels for residential heating.
 Dr. Noon is a member of the Infectious, Reproductive, Asthma and Pulmonary Conditions (IRAP) Study Section.